ptrxwsmitt/vue-native-setup-guide/README.md

 # vue-native-setup-guide

-Some crucial info, that is not told here: https://vue-native.io/docs/installation.html#Setup-with-Vue-Native-CLI
+Some crucial info, that is not told here: https://vue-native.io/docs/installation.html#Setup-with-Vue-Native-CLI This is the documentation for the latest version vue-native 0.2.0 (2021-02-26)

+## Step Python
+(vue-native 0.2.0 is based on react-native 0.59.x, which still requires python)
+- Download and install Python2 (e.g. `choco install -y python2`)
+- Set env variable `PYTHON_HOME` to install directory
+- Add to Path:  `%PYTHON_HOME%;%PYTHON_HOME%\Scripts`

 ## Step JDK
 - Download and install Oracle JDK 8 (e.g. `choco install -y jdk8`)